sf-wdi-15/notes/week_07_more_rails/day_2_associations_and_model_testing/dawn_associations_routing/README.md

 ```

 Side note: Anyone know why we're passing `&:name` to `.map` here?
 (Hint, it has something to do with Blocks and Procs)

+???
+# Why &:name Notes
+&something is the unary ampersand operator.

+This operator is used to convert a proc to a block and vice versa.
+It's very useful when you want to pass a Proc into a method that takes a block as an argument (either explicity or with the yield keyword).

 ---